 She co-published her first photography book, Femme Frontera with Adriana Monsalve which explores women, femme, queer, and transgender experiences on the U.S.-Mexico borderlands through documentary photography, poetry and illustration.
-Femme Frontera was one of 80 international books selected for the 2018 Photobook Biennial in Cork, Ireland and is now available at the LACMA store and the Library of Congress.
+Femme Frontera was one of 80 international books selected for the 2018 Photobook Biennial in Cork, Ireland and is now available at the LACMA store and the Library of Congress in Washington D.C.

 Mejorado is critical and reflective of the process of documentation, as projects often interweave layered experiences in migration, diasporas, cultural hybridity, gender-queerness, and identity.
 Ultimately, she believes her work is collaborative and honors a process of relationship-building, experimentation, and expression.

 Girls Like Us